adritasharma/AngularApp_UnitTest/README.md

 **afterAll**: This function is called once after all the specs in a test suite are finished.

+**afterEach**: This function is called after each test specification has been run.

 **beforeEach**: This function is called before each test specification, it function, has been run.

-**afterEach**: This function is called after each test specification has been run.
+Note: We can find 2 **beforeEach** functions one with async and one without in a component.spec file.

+The first beforeEach with async is used to setup thje module and compile components.
+As compileComponents() is an async function returning a promise the beforeEach is marked with async.
+So Jasmine knows that everything has to be resolved before moving to the next step (-> here the second beforeEach).

+The second beforeEach includes synchronous code only like setting up our component so it's not marked with async.

 ### Mocking